CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

     ./template.sh up
     ```
   This will start a container running the development image in the background.
-  It has an entrypoint that installs the project,
-  checking that the code directory has correctly been mounted.
+  It has an entrypoint that installs the project, checking that the code directory has correctly been mounted.
+  The Docker Compose run and dev services are already setup to mount the project code and specify its location
+  to the entrypoint.

   You can check its logs with
     ```bash